-Information such as Performa invoices, commercial invoices, shipping documents, reports, and quotations is important along with the reverse flow of order confirmations and feedbacks.
+Information such as Performa invoices, commercial invoices, shipping documents, reports, and quotations is important along with the reverse flow of order confirmations and feedback.

 The smooth flow of material and information results in the smooth flow of money.
 Money transfer flow isn’t coming at last, but this phase is integrated with the flow of goods and information.

-Different payment strategies of businesses involve a different type of money flow such as cheques, telegraphic transfer, and letters of credit are the most common means.
+Different payment strategies of businesses involve different types of money flow such as cheques, telegraphic transfers, and letters of credit are the most common means.

 However, procurement management and SCM have a direct relation to each other.
 You have to remember procurement is the core of SCM.
 Here you can understand 3 major differences between them:

-- Procurement management focuses on input however, SCM emphasizes on output or we can say delivery.
+- Procurement management focuses on input however, SCM emphasizes output or we can say delivery.

 - In procurement, we focus on acquiring or storing supplies, and in the supply chain, we deal with all of the procedures.